Rick Reynolds, LCSW

 I believe the only naiveté that exceeds that of those who are entering a marriage is the naiveté we exhibit as we exit a marriage when coping with divorce.
 Still, the question looms: "Should I get a divorce?"

-Why we think we understand the dynamics of coping with divorce or that we will be able to easily navigate those difficult and life-changing waters baffles me.
+Why people think they understand the dynamics of coping with divorce or that they will be able to easily navigate the difficult and life-changing process is baffling.
 If you don't believe me, then go visit a divorce recovery class.
-There, you will see some people who are really hurting and are trying to pick up the pieces and move on.
-Not only are they dealing with the pain, but they're now dealing with even more issues, like dating after divorce.
+There, you will see smart, wonderful, otherwise-successful people who are broken and hurting, trying to pick up the pieces and move on.
+Not only are they dealing with the pain, but they're also dealing with other issues, such as dating after divorce.
 In fact, I'm not sure I've ever seen individuals in as much pain as those going through the ripping-apart that occurs as a marriage ends.

-It hurts themselves, their spouses, and their children.
-It's just not easy, and it is certainly not what most people anticipate when they decide to divorce.
-Much like those entering the union of marriage, those exiting this union often seem incapable of hearing and/or understanding the reality that awaits them.
-As a counselor, I can try to warn.
-I can scream, "Bridge out ahead!" but few will listen.
+Divorce hurts the partner, their spouse, their children and so on.
+It's simply not easy, and it certainly is not what most people anticipate when they decide to divorce.
+Much like those entering the union of marriage, those exiting this union often seem incapable of hearing or understanding the reality that awaits them.
+As a counselor, I could scream, "Bridge out ahead!" but few would listen.

-Our pain has a way of blinding us or deafening us to hearing warnings of what life will soon be like.
+Our pain has a way of blinding us to warnings signs of what life will soon be like.

-Some listen and really go to great lengths to ponder what awaits them should they take this route.
-Others are dead set on ending the union and are not always acting out of wisdom.
-They don't even ask the question, "Should I get a divorce?"... they just act.
+Some listen and really go to great lengths to ponder what awaits them should they take the divorce route.
+Others are dead set on ending the union and are not interested in sorting out the decision nor do they care to act out of wisdom.
+They don't even ask the question, "Should I get a divorce?"
+Instead, they take the shortest path to relief.

 What Should You Do?

 Are you considering your options during this difficult time?
-If you're contemplating ending your marriage, please remember, you may be moving to the next level of naiveté.
+If you're contemplating ending your marriage, please remember, you may be acting out of naiveté.
 I would encourage you to stop and ponder whether it might be worth trying to figure out how to make this thing work or, at the very least, attempt a comprehensive last-ditch effort to see if the marriage can be saved.

 Many couples are truly surprised at how quickly perspective changes when they finally get expert help for their situation.

-This new clarity and insight enables both spouses to come out of the fog of ambivalence and raw trauma.
-After over 30 years of caring for those struggling with the effects of infidelity, I can tell you that while it may look and even sound impossible, there is often hope and opportunity for change.
+This new clarity and insight will enable both spouses to come out of the fog of ambivalence and raw trauma.
+After over 30 years of caring for those struggling with the painful effects of infidelity, I can tell you that while it may look and sound impossible, there is often hope and opportunity for change.

-Many couples come to us as a true last-ditch effort, and are surprised to find that they are now seeing and understanding issues between them with a much greater sense of urgency and clarity.
+Many couples come to us as a true last-ditch effort and are surprised to find that they are now seeing and understanding issues between them with a much greater sense of clarity and urgency.
 Should you consider moving forward in divorce, though?
 You don't know what's waiting for you, and no one is any more capable of explaining that reality to you than air to an embryo.

 Please understand that coping with divorce, especially after infidelity, is no easy task.
 Every situation is uniquely challenging and requires a great deal of patience and strategy before you finally act.

-Alternatively, sometimes, our mate is just not safe and refuses to take action.
-If you've held on for what seems like an eternity and your spouse's actions continue to show their disregard for any of your consequences and pain, not to mention future together, you may have come to the point where divorce is your best right option.
+Sometimes, a mate refuses to take action.
+If you've held on for what seems like an eternity and your spouse's actions continue to show disregard for any of your pain or other consequences to children or loved ones, not to mention your future together, you may have come to the point where divorce is your best option.

-I would never want to recommend staying with a spouse that was abusive, whether physically or verbally.
+I would never want to recommend staying with a spouse that is abusive, whether physically or verbally.
 Sometimes, divorce might be the only option for your and your children's safety.
-However, when abuse is not present in your relationship, or there's just a really bad feeling of being "stuck", I'd say pump the brakes before you end the marriage.
+However, when abuse is not present in your relationship, or there's just a really bad feeling of being "stuck," I'd say pump the brakes before you end the marriage.
+The relief a person or couple might feel for ending it without giving a comprehensive effort (with an infidelity expert) could soon be replaced with pain, agony, and regret.

 My team and I would be more than happy to help in any way we can.
-There are a variety of Programs and Courses" and free resources on our site.
+There are a variety of Programs and Courses" and free resources on our website.

 Just below, I'll share an answer to a previously submitted question: How Long Should I Resist Divorce?